TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   scp auxbib.tgz $host:$dir # do not unpack, avoid overwrites, and
                             # none of the files should be different anyway.
   #
-  # svn commit the various files.
+  # svn commit the generated files:
   cd ~tubprod/svn/capsules/crossref
   nnn=...
   ls dir*/archive.tb$nnn # should not exist